TITLE: Director of Information Technology

 - Perform wiring of new connections and repair of old connections for CAT5 and fiber optic connected devices.

-- Trace excessive usage of network resources using ARP, MAC addresses, and other relevant technologies.
+- Trace and resolve excessive usage of network resources using relevant technologies.

 - Provide technical assistance with phone equipment and connections.